chladog/payload-webp/README.md

   /**
    * By default image conversion happens asynchronously in the background for faster UX.
-   * By switching this fla the hook and following request response will await for the image conversion.
+   * By switching this flag the hook and following request response will await for the image conversion.
    */
   sync?: boolean;
 }